valentinludwig/RDM101-1/README.md

 ## Exercise: Versioning Data with GitHub

-Git supports collaborative work on documents, typically software source code but it can be for any (text) files including articles, slides, posters---or data files.
+Git supports collaborative work on documents, typically software source code but it can be any (text) file including articles, slides, posters---or data files.

 To use Git, you need to [install Git](https://git-scm.com/downloads) on your computer and choose an online Git repository service.
 [GitHub](https://github.com/) is arguably the most popular.
 GitHub is free only for public projects, meaning that you need a paid plan if you want to manage your documents in private repositories.
 There are alternatives, including some that include private repositories in their free plan.
 [Bitbucket](https://bitbucket.org) is an example.